superdba111/DataStructure/README.md

 In order to coding well, think about the following, 1.
 Efficiency.
 2. Memory space, 3 Bug free with a complete testing cases

+4. make your code as genetic and lazy computing as possible 5. readable--write good comments 6. reuse code/cache